stefanZorcic/scaling-book/sharding.md

 In either case, the result will only mention **X** once in its shape.
 Which one we pick will be based on what sharding the following operations need.

-## A Deeper Dive into TPU Communicaton Primitives
+## A Deeper Dive into TPU Communication Primitives

 The previous 4 cases have introduced several "core communication primitives" used to perform sharded matrix multiplications: